rahsunk/taskmate/context/design/concepts/ScheduleGenerator/implementation.md/steps/file.da8b4f41.md

 const PREFIX = "ScheduleGenerator" + ".";

 // Generic types as defined in the concept specification type User = ID;      // External user identifier type Schedule = ID;  // Internal identifier for a schedule document type Event = ID;     // Internal identifier for an event document type Task = ID;      // Internal identifier for a task document type Percent = number; // Represents a percentage, typically a number between 0 and 100

+// --- 1.
+Updated RepeatScheduleConfig for events ---
 // Define enum for repetition frequency types enum RepeatFrequency {
   NONE = "NONE",